Get More to Give More

 “When I was in my first year of college, I saw my senior serving as a lab assistant who was also in charge of teaching.
 It made me think that being an IT instructor would be very exciting.
-I believe that socializing and sharing knowledge can provide many benefits.”Therefore, Abim began to pursue his dream, until now he has become a lab assistant for two semesters.
-He teaches data structures, database systems and object oriented programming.
+I believe that socializing and sharing knowledge can provide many benefits.”Therefore, Abim began to pursue his dream until now, he has become a lab assistant for two semesters.
+He teaches data structures, database systems, and object-oriented programming.

 Only a “Will” is Never Enough

 In the 6th semester, Computer Science Students at Universitas Padjadjaran usually participate in an internship program or do other beneficial activities that can support their graduation.
-Abim decided to register for Bangkit, when news about this Google career readiness program came from one of his seniors.
+Abim decided to register for Bangkit when news about this Google career readiness program came from one of his seniors.

 Abim’s enthusiasm for joining Bangkit was not only because he wanted to be a software developer with a capability in teaching.
 A rejection from an internship program at a fintech company also pushed him to sign himself up.

-“I was rejected by a fintech company, when I applied for an Android intern position.
-At that time, all I had was only a ‘will’ without any sufficient skill in Android.
+“I was rejected by a fintech company when I applied for an Android intern position.
+At that time, all I had was only a ‘will’ without sufficient skill in Android.
 It was predictable that I would end up not being accepted.
 I realized that only a ‘will’ is never enough.
 Therefore I joined Bangkit to acquire knowledge and skill about Android.”

 To Plant the Seeds of Success

 As a Bangkit 2022 cohort, Abim hopes that he can get adequate learning about Android.
 He knows that Bangkit will provide him not only with technical knowledge but also with soft skills and English.
 Abim’s other goal when he graduates from Bangkit later is to be a certified Android Associate Developer.